What is Electrocoating?

-The typical pretreatment process consists of the following steps:
+The typical pretreatment process for e-coat consists of the following steps:

 All coatings, including electrocoatings, are made from 1) polymeric resin or binder, 2) pigments, and 3) solvents and diluents.
-The resin (typically 10–20%) is the backbone of the final paint film and provides properties such as corrosion protection and ultraviolet durability.
-Pigments provide color, gloss, and corrosion protection.
-Deionized water is the major component of an electrocoat bath, making up 80-90% of the electrocoat bath.
-The deionized water acts as the carrier for paint solids, which consists of resins, pigments, and small amounts of solvent.
+The resin (typically 10–20 percent) is the backbone of the final paint film and provides properties such as corrosion protection and ultraviolet durability.
+Pigments provide color, gloss and corrosion protection.
+Deionized water is the major component of an electrocoat bath, making up 80-90 percent of the bath.
+The deionized water acts as the carrier for paint solids, which consists of resins, pigments and small amounts of solvent.
 Solvents also help to ensure smooth film appearance and application.